-- 3.1 The underpinning legislation covering this area is the Health and Safety at Work Act 1974 and regulations made under that Act. - 3.2 The employer (the Local Authority, Governing Body or Proprietor) is responsible for health and safety, though tasks may be delegated to staff. - 3.3 Employees also have a duty to look after their own and others' health and safety. - 3.4 Employers, School staff and others also have a duty under the common law to take care of pupils in the same way that a prudent parent would do so. - 3.5 Health and safety law requires the employer to assess the risks to the health and safety of staff and others affected by their activities. - 3.6 The terms risk assessment and risk management are used to describe the process of thinking about the risks of any activity and the steps taken to counter them. - 3.7 University of Birmingham School will always take a common sense and proportionate approach, remembering that in Schools risk assessment and risk management are tools to enable children to undertake activities safely, and not prevent activities from taking place. - 3.8 Sensible risk management cannot remove risk altogether but it should avoid needless or unhelpful paperwork. - 3.9 Some activities, especially those happening away from School, can involve higher levels of risk.
-If these are annual or infrequent activities, a review of an existing assessment may be all that is needed. - 3.10 As the School is new and therefore all activities, both on and off-site, will be new, a specific assessment of significant risks must be carried out. - 3.11 The Principal will ensure that the person assigned with the assessment task understands the risks and is familiar with the activity that is planned.
+- 3.1 The underpinning legislation covering this area is the Health and Safety at Work Act 1974 and regulations made under that Act. - 3.2 The employer (the Local Authority, Governing Body or Proprietor) is responsible for health and safety, though tasks may be delegated to staff. - 3.3 Employees also have a duty to look after their own and others' health and safety. - 3.4 Employers, School staff and others also have a duty under the common law to take care of pupils in the same way that a prudent parent would do so. - 3.5 Health and safety law requires the employer to assess the risks to the health and safety of staff and others affected by their activities. - 3.6 The terms risk assessment and risk management are used to describe the process of thinking about the risks of any activity and the steps taken to counter them. - 3.7 University of Birmingham School will always take a common sense and proportionate approach, remembering that in Schools, risk assessment and risk management are tools to enable children to undertake activities safely, and not prevent activities from taking place. - 3.8 Sensible risk management cannot remove risk altogether but it should avoid needless or unhelpful paperwork. - 3.9 Some activities, especially those happening away from School, can involve higher levels of risk.
+If these are annual or infrequent activities, a review of an existing assessment may be all that is needed. - 3.10 All new activities, both on and off-site, will require a specific assessment of risks to be carried out.
+Risk Assessments are to be sense-checked and approved by the Senior Leadership Team in advance of the activity taking place. - 3.11 The Principal will ensure that the person assigned with the assessment task understands the risks and is familiar with the activity that is planned.
 The outcomes of the risk assessment must be recorded using the School's pro forma.
 After the first time the activity has happened a regular check to make sure the precautions remain suitable is all that is required. - 3.12 The School will follow the following advice from HSE about striking the balance between risk assessment and management: